hemisemidemipresent/btd6-modding-tutorial/README.md

 > `.dll.disabled` files are disabled `.dll` mods.
 This is usually automatically done with the mod manager. you can also manually rename or move the files to disable them.

 > never use mods in coop, races and odyssey, your account will **likely** be flagged.
 Turn off internet if you use a speed mod. (not compulsory).
-Alternatively, setup a Windows WM and use a second Steam account to play mods.
+Alternatively, setup a Windows virtual machine and use a second Steam account to play mods.

 ## Common Mods